-Bisacodyl is a locally acting laxative from the diphenylmethane derivatives group.
-As a contact laxative, for which also antiresorptive hydragogue effects have been described, bisacodyl stimulates, after hydrolysis in the large intestine, peristalsis of the colon and promotes accumulation of water, and consequently electrolytes, in the colonic lumen.
+Bisacodyl is a locally acting laxative from the diphenylmethane derivatives group having a dual action.
+As a contact laxative, for which also antiresorptive hydragogue effects have been described, bisacodyl stimulates after hydrolysis in the large intestine, the mucosa of both the large intestine and of the rectum.
+Stimulation of the mucosa of the large intestine results in colonic peristalsis with promotion of accumulation of water, and consequently electrolytes, in the colonic lumen.
 This results in a stimulation of defecation, reduction of transit time and softening of the stool.
+Stimulation of the rectum causes increased motility and a feeling of rectal fullness.
+The rectal effect may help to restore the "call to stool" although its clinical relevance remains to be established.

-As a laxative that acts on the colon, bisacodyl specifically stimulates the evacuation process in the lower region of the gastrointestinal tract.
+As a laxative that acts on the colon, bisacodyl specifically stimulates the natural evacuation process in the lower region of the gastrointestinal tract.
 Therefore, bisacodyl is ineffective in altering the digestion or absorption of calories or essential nutrients in the small intestine.